Khloe Kardashian Says ‘I’m Not Acting Like Tristan Didn’t Cheat,’ Addresses Marriage Rumors

 Khloe Kardashian shocked many fans this week when she opened up about her baby daddy Tristan Thompson’s cheating scandal via Instagram.

 According to a Sept.
-5 report by People Magazine, Khloe Kardashian addressed Tristan Thompson’s cheating scandal head on via social media when one fan called her out for acting like it never happened.
+5 report by People Magazine, Khloe Kardashian addressed Tristan Thompson’s cheating scandal head-on via social media when one fan called her out for acting like it never happened.

 The Keeping Up with the Kardashians star and the NBA player are currently on vacation with their daughter, True.
 However, that didn’t stop Khloe from addressing rumors that she and Tristan were planning to get married.
 The new mom denied the rumors about an upcoming marriage via Instagram when one fan accused her of “acting like Tristan didn’t cheat.”